 Our first experience with red velvet cake, long before the craze of the last decade, was a type of chocolate cake with red food coloring.
 Our mom baked a recipe called Red Devil’s Food Cake from the 1950s, where the chocolate cake had a red hue.

 Mom used beets in her Red Devil’s Food Cake.
 And what a great cake it was!
 We’ll have to dig up the recipe and publish it.

 But think again, says Deborah Harroun: “The cocoa taste actually appears as just a hint when done correctly.
-I say that a red velvet cake or cupcakes taste like butter cake with just a hint of cocoa.
+I say that a red velvet cake or cupcakes tastes like butter cake with just a hint of cocoa.
 It may be a hard flavor to describe, but once you’ve had it, you probably won’t forget it!”

-While many committed bakers deride red velvet for its use of “fake” red food coloring, there are natural ingredients that can be used to achieve the same red hue: cranberries, other red berries, pomegranates.
+While many committed bakers deride red velvet for its use of “fake” red food coloring, there are natural ingredients that can be used to achieve the same red hue: cranberries, other red berries, and pomegranates.

 Comments are closed.